United States of America Flag

 • Weather changes that could stress newborn calves

 Virtual fencing systems like Halter can help with monitoring by showing real-time location data for each cow.
 If a cow separates from the herd or stays in one spot for an extended period, you can see it on the app and check on her specifically rather than riding through the entire herd.
-It doesn't replace physical checks, but it helps you focus your time on the animals that need attention.
+It doesn't replace physical checks, but it can help you focus your time on the animals that need attention.

 Infrastructure challenges in calving season